SynthLogic/SoundSpot/README.md

 # Sound Spot

-### Match the sound clip to the correct instrument.
+### <p align="center">Listen and match the sounds to the instruments.
+Put your ears to the test and see if you have what it takes!</p>

 ![start game screenshot](assets/images/Readme/start-game.png)